 Similarly, for rear-wheel-drive cars, you should fit chains to the rear wheels.

 How to Cycle in Snow

 Cycling can surprisingly save you a lot of time in the winter months as you will beat the congested traffic and get to your destination quicker, although it may seem riskier.

-When cycling in the snow it is crucial that you are wearing hi-vis clothing and/or add-ons.
+When cycling in the snow it is crucial that you wear hi-vis clothing and/or add-ons.
 The mornings and evenings are obviously much darker, so you must wear the appropriate clothing to remain visible at all times to keep you safe.

-Hi-vis clothing ensure that motorists, pedestrians and other cyclists can spot you in the distance and be aware of your bearings.
+Hi-vis clothing ensures that motorists, pedestrians and other cyclists can spot you in the distance and be aware of your bearings.
 A bell might also help with this!

-Take extra time and care when cycling in the snow and ice, making sure to cycle slower than usual and not allowing yourself to get cocky because black ice can appear at any time.
+Take extra time and care when cycling in the snow and ice, making sure to cycle slower than usual and not allowing yourself to get too cocky, as black ice can appear at any time.
 Main roads will be more likely to be gritted so stick to them and just be extra cautious when overtaking anyone.

-Stay away from gutters as they will collect melted ice and debris, which can cause accidents.
+Stay away from gutters as they will collect melted ice and debris, which often cause accidents.

 Adjust your tyres for the icy conditions, if possible, giving you more tread.

 How to Walk to Work Safely in the Winter